swrneko/sddm-purple-theme/README.md

 **`ForceHideCompletePassword="false"`**
 *If you don't like to see any character at all not even while being entered set this to true.*

-**`ForceHideVirtualKeyboardButton="false"`**
-*Do not show the button for the virtual keyboard at all.
-This will completely disable functionality for the virtual keyboard even if it is installed and activated in sddm.conf*

 **`ForceHideSystemButtons="false"`**
 *Completely disable and hide any power buttons on the greeter.*